 Top Tips to get a safe tattoo

 - Take your time to research, discuss and think through before you get a tattoo.
 It is going to be permanent, painful and expensive.
-Don’t take a haste decision.
+Don’t take a hasty decision.

 - While choosing the right tattoo artist, the priority should not be price but reputation, hygiene and safety practices.